|at Clinical Mental Health Counseling|

 Assistant Professor, Clinical Mental Health Counseling

-The Department of Graduate Counseling and Psychology at Medaille College is actively seeking applications for one full-time position as a non-tenure-track clinical assistant professor to teach in the Clinical Mental Health Counseling Program located in Buffalo, New York, with secondary campuses online and in Rochester, New York.
+The Department of Graduate Counseling and Psychology at Medaille College is actively seeking applications for two full-time positions as a non-tenure-track clinical assistant professor to teach in the Clinical Mental Health Counseling Program located in Buffalo, New York, with secondary campuses online and in Rochester, New York.
 Medaille College has a well-established, accredited program with an excellent reputation for experiential learning, a contemporary curriculum, and experienced faculty with various areas of specialty and expertise.
-Start date is July 1, 2019.
+Start date is as soon as possible.